Cost of Living in Minnesota

 Students with partners or families may live in university family/partnered housing with amenities such as childcare facilities, study rooms and community centers.
 The Commonwealth Terrace Cooperative (near the St. Paul campus) and the Como Student Community Cooperative (near the Minneapolis campus) are two options in this category.

 U-Pass: The university’s transit program, the U-Pass, provides unlimited metro area bus rides at a substantial savings.
-While a typical bus pass costs more than $100 per month, the U-Pass is available to students for $100 per semester.
+The U-Pass is available to students for $114 per semester.
 To order a U-Pass, visit the Parking & Transportation page.

 Public transit: The Light Rail Transit (LRT) system and Minneapolis/St. Paul Bus system are good transportation options.
 Students can use their U-Pass on any route, any time of day, as many times as they want.